4 Differences Between CBT and DBT and How to Tell Which is Right for You

 Psychotherapy is one of the best treatment methods available for a number of mental illnesses.
 One of the most common types of therapy is called Cognitive Behavioral Therapy (CBT).
 Also called talk therapy, CBT focuses on talking about your problems to help you frame your thoughts differently.
 If you feel like negative thoughts are always in control - “I am a failure.
 I can’t do anything right.
 No one will like me if they see who I really am.” - CBT can help you use logic and reason to flip the script and be in control of your thoughts instead of allowing your thoughts to control you.

 However, standard CBT isn't effective in treating all mental illnesses.
 Another common type of therapy is called Dialectical Behavior Therapy (DBT).
 DBT is a more specific form of CBT that focuses on helping people who tend to have extreme emotional reactions interact with the environment around them in a less emotional, healthier way

 With such similar names, are CBT and DBT that different from each other, and can using one have benefits over using the other?
-Read on to see how these separate approaches to therapy contrast, and how to figure out which one will best help you.
+Read on to learn about the differences between CBT vs DBT and how to figure out which one will best help you.

 CBT is a General Term

 CBT is a catch-all phrase for therapies that share common characteristics.
 DBT is a type of CBT, along with several other types.
 Therapists who practice CBT generally practice talk therapy that relies on several guiding features.
 Those features include: